Case against officer who killed neighbor to go to grand jury

 Authorities have not released any 911 tapes related to the shooting.

-Jean's mother said investigators had not given her family an account of what happened.
-Allison Jean told a news conference that she asked many questions but was told there are no answers yet.
+He also said Jean had a red doormat outside his apartment door.
+"In fact, to ensure no one mistook his apartment the way this officer is claiming in this case, he went out and bought the biggest, brightest red rug and placed it right there at his doorstep," Merritt said.

+Merritt has represented relatives of an unarmed black teenager who was shot in the back by a white police officer in June while fleeing a traffic stop near Pittsburgh.

-The family hired attorney Benjamin Crump, who is best known for representing the families of Trayvon Martin and Michael Brown.
-Martin was the black 17-year-old who was fatally shot in 2012 by George Zimmerman, a Hispanic man who was his Orlando-area neighborhood's watch captain.
+Crump is best known for representing the families of Trayvon Martin and Michael Brown.
+Martin was the black 17-year-old who was fatally shot in 2012 by George Zimmerman, a Hispanic man who was his Orlando, Florida, area neighborhood's watch captain.
 Brown, who was 18, was shot to death in 2014 by a white police officer in Ferguson, Missouri.

-"Black people in America have been killed by police in some of the most unbelievable manners," Crump said Monday at a news conference, citing "driving while black in our cars" and "walking while black in our neighborhoods."
+"Black people in America have been killed by police in some of the most unbelievable manners," Crump said at a news conference earlier Monday, citing "driving while black in our cars" and "walking while black in our neighborhoods."

 Now, he said, "we are being killed living while black when we are in our apartments."